trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

 </figure>

 You can also see in the above gif a white rectangle moving around.
 That's the current viewing window.
 You can't see the main game in the gif, but I'm moving the camera around and the white box is moving in unison to indicate what's being looked at on the map.
 All pretty standard stuff if you've ever played basically any RTS in the past 2 decades.

+### "Goodbye angular.
+Hello React"

+As a front end developer, professionally I'm cursed by a need to stay hip to the newest development trends.
+One of those trends has been the mass exodus of developers moving from the last hot new framework for front end development, AngularJS, to the newest hot new framework, ReactJS.

+Did that sentence sound really boring?
+That's because it is really boring.
+The "tl;dr" of the change is that the whole interface is a lot easier to update and more performant overall.

 ## Programmer Art is Satan